UNODISASTER/unodisaster.github.io/_posts/2021-12-01-administration.md

 Each of these approaches holistically relate to the [Integration of Science and Technology with Emergency Managment]() or a ground-up approach to helping to bridge the gap between consumer behavior and emergency management capabilities.
 The easiest way to explain this gap is to point to the proliferation of mobile devices and its impact on what everyday consumers will attempt to do when they are in danger.

-Within this blog entry, we outline current understanding of our work and will identify central readings we are using to center our own work.
+Within this post, we outline current understanding of our work and will identify central readings we are using to center our own work.

 <a name="curr_tech"></a>
 ## What are the current technical capabilities of emergency management?